 Material & Resource Use

-Product packaging touches many business functions.
-That’s why EMC's Sustainable Packaging working group includes representatives from the Engineering, Supply Chain, Purchasing, Manufacturing, Logistics, and Global Facilities organizations.
-Together, we work to maximize environmental benefits across the package lifespan.
-Our scope includes inbound packaging from our suppliers, packaging used to transport products between EMC facilities, and outbound packaging to our customers.
-We collaborate to identify opportunities, generate ideas, and implement projects that reduce the direct and indirect impacts from product packaging.
-Our strategy focuses on two key areas: Design and Use.
+EMC's sustainable packaging program seeks to maximize environmental benefits across the product lifecycle.
+We look at inbound packaging from our suppliers, packaging used to transport products between EMC® manufacturing facilities, and outbound packaging to our customers.
+We collaborate to identify opportunities, generate ideas, and implement projects that reduce environmental impact and cost.
+Our strategy focuses on two key areas: design and use.

 Packaging design impacts material consumption, GHG emissions from transport, waste, and recycling streams.
 Because of the high volumes of material we ship, seemingly small adjustments in the size, weight, and material makeup of packaging can have significant impacts.
 Of course, our highest priority must always be protecting our products, and we note that the environmental and financial impact of replacing damaged products would outweigh the benefits from environmentally improved packaging.